leogovan/fs-casptone-submission/README.md

 - Fetches a collection of movies
 - Request arguments: none
-- Returns: an object containing a list of objects representing all the available movies
+- Returns: an object containing a list of objects representing all the available movies and a count of the total results

 ```json
 {